 2 teaspoons granulated sugar

 Position the oven rack in the center and preheat to 350˚F.

-Lightly, but completely, brush or rub the bottom and sides of a 9-by 5-inch (6 cup) loaf pan with oil.
+Lightly, but completely, brush or rub the bottom and sides of a standard (about 6 cup) loaf pan with oil.
 For muffins, see below.

 In a large bowl whisk together the squash puree, sugar, oil, eggs, and vanilla.
 Sprinkle the baking powder, baking soda, and the salt over the top and whisk until evenly distributed.
 Add the cinnamon, ginger, and nutmeg, and whisk again.